epicodus-curriculum/react-full-stack/0ca_community_agreements.md

 To ensure a safe and productive space in our classroom, we’ve created a set of community agreements adapted from [Discussion Ground Rules (Iowa State University Library)](https://instr.iastate.libguides.com/c.php?g=957020&p=6908208) and [Ground Rules and Tools: Facilitating Productive Discussions (UCAR)](https://www.ucar.edu/who-we-are/diversity-inclusion/community-resources/ground-rules-tools).
 Please read and review these agreements prior to each DEI workshop to better be in the right frame of mind for the discussions.

 “We” going forward refers to Epicodus staff and students.
 The DEI workshops at Epicodus are intended to be a place for discussion of ideas and for learning about differing viewpoints, not for debate or lecture.
-There are no experts in DEI and we are here to listen to each other’s viewpoints.
-Heading into each session, it is important to understand that everyone sees and experiences the world differently, and what seems “right” in your experience may not be so in someone else’s.
+There are no experts in DEI and we are here to listen to each other's viewpoints.
+Heading into each session, it is important to understand that everyone sees and experiences the world differently, and what seems “right” in your experience may not be so in someone else's.
 Everyone is asked to consider different perspectives, for the purpose of sensitivity, learning, and growth.

 1. **Recognize:** We recognize that historical and divisive biases, such as racism and sexism, have created inequity in our society.
 We recognize that these inequities are wrong and unfair, and that we must intentionally work to overcome them.